openproblems/openproblems.github.io/_pages/about.md

 My current fields of interests are Algebraic Combinatorics, Geometric Combinatorics and Topological Combinatorics.

-I have attended UC Berkeley as an exchange student for a year, and was fortunate to meet Professor Andrés R. Vindas Meléndez who I am doing research under the supervision of.
+I have attended UC Berkeley as an exchange student for a year, and was fortunate to meet Professor Andrés R. Vindas Meléndez, who I am doing research under.
 I am also an undergraduate intern in a toplogical combinatorics lab organized by Professor Minki Kim.

 I have worked on Ehrhart Theory, Posets and Kazhdan-Lusztig Polynomials, and hope to dive deeper into Coxeter Groups and Schubert Calculus.